Aras14HD/Konemo/Definitions/Grammar/Nouns.md

     - pa - Anticausitative (despite)
     - to - Intentative (for; to have)
     - ta - AntiIntentative (against; to not have)

+Multiple Declinations may be used.
+(Instrumental then may not be last) Proximative and Continative Ablatives may be pre-/postpended to other Ablatives.